gregswift/sakcl/README.md

 Background
 ----------

 Recent versions of OpenSSH's server support running a command to look up a users authorized_keys file.
 This script is intended to be used for that purpose.
 Its a verys simple wrapper that allows you to host the authorized_keys file on a web server named after the user.
-However this offers some interesting flexibility.
+However, this can offer some interesting flexibility.

 Config Parameters
 -----------------
 The only required parameter in sakcl.conf is *url_template*.
 This is a string that will be formatted by python.
-All association for formatting is named based.  {user} is required somewhere in the url, and will be passed to the script as the first argument when calling the command.
+All association for formatting is name based.  {user} is required somewhere in the url, and will be passed to the script as the first argument when calling the command.

 Additional variables for the url_template can be added to the config file and they will be passed into the formatting of the url like this: url.format(**config)